Pine Mountain Settlement School

 An amusing story is told of a local community member who had a unique perspective regarding how the mountain could have come to be so tilted.
 He asked Alice Cobb, a school worker, if she knew, “Why Pine Mountain was such a “quare” shape with so many big loose rocks scattered around.”
 Miss Cobb started to respond with her short interpretation of the geology of a “thrust-fault” when the man continued.
 “Well people about here thinks that when Christ was crucified the earth trembled and shook so it knocked Pine Mountain plum over on its side.
 And, that’s why.”
 And, “on it’s side,” it is.
 It is the gentle side, the slope, that forms the backdrop to the Settlement School though the mountains sit so close together, that the long slope is pressed up against everyone who lives in the valley.

 As streams pushed their way through the early plateau, they created multiple steep valleys with meandering creeks and rivers.
-These many waterways eventually wound their way to the large tributaries of the Missouri and the Mississippi further west.
+These many waterways eventually wound their way as large tributaries to the Missouri and the Mississippi further west.
 Harlan County and specifically the Pine Mountain range above the settlement school is the source of three of Kentucky’s major rivers; the Cumberland, the Kentucky and further north, the Big Sandy river.

-The Kentucky by state historian, Thomas D. Clark, told the story of the this important state tributary in 1942.
+State historian, Thomas D. Clark, told the story of this important state tributary in 1942, in a book titled, The Kentucky.
 Clark asked John A. Spelman, III, an art teacher at Pine Mountain Settlement School, to illustrate the book with his linoleum block prints.
 The Kentucky was one in a series of books written for The Rivers of America Books, edited by Stephen Vincent Benet and Carl Cramer.
 The Kentucky remains the definitive work on this beautiful river and a rich source for information on rivers and culture in the eastern part of Kentucky.
-Pine Mountain retains the Spelman original blocks for the prints in this important book.
-Further, the linoleum blocks of John A. Spelman III may be found throughout Pine Mountain school publications created in the late 1930’s and the early 1940’s.
+Pine Mountain retains many Spelman original blocks that echo the rich work he completed for this important book.
+Over 100 wood, linoleum and metal engravings capture the unique style of the talented artist.
+Many linoleum block prints of John A. Spelman III are found throughout Pine Mountain school publications created in the late 1930’s and the early 1940’s.

 Spelman says in his introduction to At Home in the Hills